 At Shrewsbury High school we remain true to the vision of our founders, the Girls’ Day School Trust, who, in 1885, decided to open a school in Shrewsbury with the sole purpose of helping every girl to fulfil her potential and dreams.
 Girls are at the heart of everything we do.
 We want each and every one of them to feel known, supported, confident and able to shine and to leave us prepared to shape the world in which they live.

 We tailor our approach to how girls learn best and we encourage them to experiment, have a go, be brave, not worry about meticulous detail and to be more robust.
 This is aided by small class sizes, expert pastoral care, collaboration and team work.
+We are a close-knit family of big and little sisters who live our values of being respectful, compassionate, ambitious and community minded.

 We seek to build resilience and give our girls the chance to fail, recover and try again.
 If you have the pleasure of meeting any of our year 13 girls you will find them about to go out in the world seeking to be courageous rather than perfect.